Touring across Welsh theatres this summer, Aman Tamang and Renu Ghalan can be performing flamboyant circus tricks they recognize so nicely.

 Renu, 25, said: “I changed into a lost baby for decades.

-Spokesperson Shailaja CM, stated: “The kids who have been trafficked to Indian circuses had been mostly illiterate.
+Spokesperson Shailaja CM stated: “The kids who have been trafficked to Indian circuses had been mostly illiterate.

-“Fathers, mothers and loved ones have been given money via the traffickers and they might take them.
+“Fathers, mothers, and loved ones have been given money via the traffickers, and they might take them.

 Once in the circus, the children confronted a life of abuse.

-“There have been beatings, but on the head to depart no mark.
+“There have been beatings, but on the head to depart, no mark.

-In 2011, the Indian Supreme Court banned circuses from using infant performers and demanded that each one final kid be released.
+In 2011, the Indian Supreme Court banned circuses from using infant performers and demanded that each final kid be released.

 Once rescued – regularly in risky raids with the help of local authorities – the children were again to Nepal.